build-on-aws/content/FAQ.md

 description: "Description of the series"
 navigationBars: [Optional.
 One of: top, bottom, both, none]
 posts:
-  - introduction
-  - first-article
-  - second-article
+  - 01-what-is-broken-access-control
-  - third-article
+  - 02-what-is-a-cryptographic-failure
-  - conclusion
+  - 03-what-is-an-injection-attack
 ---
 [OPTIONAL MARKDOWN CONTENT]
 ````

 The `posts` field determines the order of the posts in the series, which must be direct children of the folder where the series.md file is located (just like the example above).

-By creating this series.md file and folder structure, BuildOn.AWS will provide the following features:
+By creating this `series.md` file and folder structure, the following features will be provided:

 * A series landing page, in the URL based on the folder where the series.md is located.
-In our example, it would be `/posts/my-series`.
+In our example, it would be [`/posts/owasp-top-10-defined`](https://www.buildon.aws/posts/owasp-top-10-defined).
 This landing page displays the title of the series, the authors of the posts, the tags of the posts, and the markdown content of the series.md if it was provided.
 * Navigation controls.
 Every post in the series will display at the top and at the bottom links to navigate to the next and previous post in the series.
-You can customize this behavior using the attribute `navigationBars` in the FrontMatter header, with possible values:
+You can customize this behavior using the attribute `navigationBars` in the front matter header, with possible values:
   * top.
 Navigation controls display only at the top of the page
   * bottom.
 Navigation controls display only at the bottom of the page
   * both.
 Navigation controls display both at the top and bottom of the page (this is the default)